The Rabbit lure is one of the most versatile of all trout streamer flies

 You have probably realized by now that I am a big fan of the Rabbit Lure.
 If I had to choose just one lure to take with me when trout or salmon fishing in would have to be the Yellow Rabbit Lure or streamer fly.
 This is the most deadly lure I know.
 For daylight fishing for sea-run trout at river mouths, there is nothing better.

 Secondly, when the rabbit pelt strip gets wet it absorbs water and takes on a life of its own when pulled through the water.
 It wriggles and pulses with every draw of your line.

 Though yellow is the best overall colour to use many other colours seem to work well also.
 A Black Rabbit makes an excellent night fly.
-I have used this colour a great deal with considerable success in the Waimakariri River.
-We fish with a Yellow Rabbit during the day and early evening switching over to a black version just as the last of the sun’s rays disappear behind the Southern Alps.
+I have used this colour a great deal with considerable success in the Waimakariri River fishing for sea-run brown trout after dark.

 I have seen rabbit lures sold in the shops in a huge variety of colours: pink, green, silver, fluorescent lime, and so on.
 Indeed many tackle stores nowadays have such a bewildering array of trout fly variations that it often takes a few seconds to get to grips with just what you are looking at.

 Often the only difference between trout patterns is the colour of the hackles used to tie them.
 For example, a Yellow Rabbit and Parsons’ Glory look very much alike at first glance.

 Experience has shown me that a trout will take just about anything if it is about the right size and colour.
 Most important of all is the way the lure is worked through the water.
 It has to show movement that suggests life!